euberdeveloper/eagletrt-ermes/README.md

 The client is written in **Node.js** and uses **[axios](https://www.npmjs.com/package/axios)** and **[euberlog](https://www.npmjs.com/package/euberlog)** as external dependencies.

-There is also a [service](https://github.com/eagletrt/eagletrt-telemetria-ip/blob/main/shell/shareip.service) that executes the client.
+There is also a [service](https://github.com/eagletrt/eagletrt-telemetria-ip/blob/main/shell/shareip-node.service) that executes the client.

 In order to use the client:
 1) Clone this repository `git clone https://github.com/eagletrt/eagletrt-telemetria-ip`.
-2) Move to the client `cd eagletrt-telemeta-ip/client`.
+2) Move to the client `cd eagletrt-telemeta-ip/client/node`.
 3) Install the dependencies `npm install`.
 4) If you need it, copy the `config.default.js` file to `config.js` file by running `cp config.default.js config.js`.
 5) In order to start locally the client run `npm start` inside the `client` folder.
-6) In order to run it as a **service**, refer to [this file](https://github.com/eagletrt/eagletrt-telemetria-ip/blob/main/shell/shareip.service).
+6) In order to run it as a **service**, refer to [this file](https://github.com/eagletrt/eagletrt-telemetria-ip/blob/main/shell/shareip-node.service).

+### Client bash

+There is also a client written in **bash**.
+It is not configurable and resides [here](https://github.com/eagletrt/eagletrt-telemetria-ip/blob/main/client/shell/client.sh).

+This is the [service](https://github.com/eagletrt/eagletrt-telemetria-ip/blob/main/shell/shareip.service) that executes the client.

 ### Server